PolyannaG/Image_and_Video_analysis/README.md

 We were asked to implement Harris and Shi-Tomasi corner detectors and then use Lucas-Kanade algorithm in order to compute the optical flow.

 * 3rd project:\
-We experimented with a classification problem using several CNN models (LeNet, AlexNet and VGG) ant tuning its parameters.
+We experimented with a classification problem using several CNN models (LeNet, AlexNet and VGG) and performing hyperparameter tuning.
 We also experimented using early stoping, dropout, data augmentation etc

 Our Team :